Private, In-Home Tutoring in Mount Pleasant, Iowa

-SchoolTutoring Academy’s tutoring programs for Mount Pleasant students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Mount Pleasant, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Mount Pleasant Community School District is home to six schools and 2,050 students.
 Mount Pleasant Community School District uses the Iowa Core academic standards for literacy, math, social studies, and science.
 The standards focus on the major topics of the subject and develop students abilities in each throughout the years of schooling.
 Topics such as algebraic patterning and relationships, shapes and measurement, and quantitative data analysis are revisited each year so that as increasingly complex skills are introduced students have a background upon which to understand them.